What It Does Products How It Works What You Get Case Studies Press Security About Book a Call

 POVA can run on a schedule against new snapshot files placed in a designated local input location.
 It does not require direct access to live production systems.
 Suitable for recurring scans with stable data sources and agreed configuration.

 Specialized analytical recipes, white-label deployments, or customer-specific workflows may change the operator model, deliverable composition, or applied controls.
-Any deviations from the baseline model are agreed and documented before processing begins.
-In all modes, run initiator, operator role, execution time, scope manifest, and configuration are recorded in the deliverable's audit metadata.
+Any deviations from the baseline are agreed and documented before processing begins.
 Where agreed for the engagement, deliverables can include a signed manifest containing file hashes, execution metadata, and scope information.
 The customer holds this record.

 POVA's analysis engine runs on a hardened Linux OS inside isolated Docker containers, stripped to the minimum required for processing.
 The operator interacts through a secured control interface.
 On POVA-managed hardware, the runtime is wiped after report delivery.